AccumulateNetwork/accumulate-docs/setup/local-devnet.md

 export ACC_API=http://127.0.1.1:26660/v2
 ```

-The export ACC\_API makes this `http://127.0.1.1:26660/v2` address on your CLI to look for this IP on the local network
+The export `ACC\_API` command sets the CLI to look for this IP address when executing commands.

 **Add Loopback Alias**